 Reporting and analytics

-A custom CRM system gives agents reports on everything from sales to marketing and overall business performance.
+Customer relationship management software gives agents reports on everything from sales to marketing and overall business performance.
 These reports make it easier to see what’s going well and where things need some fine-tuning.
+Whether it’s tracking the results of an email campaign or keeping an eye on property sales trends, these insights help the team stay focused and drive business growth.

 Third-party integration

-Additionally to all the great benefits of CRM in real estate, this software integrates with other tools and platforms agents already use, such as email marketing systems, social media, and property listing platforms.
+In addition to all the great benefits of CRM in real estate, this software integrates with other tools and platforms agents already use, such as email marketing systems, sms tools, social media, and property listing platforms.
+For instance, you can try integrating with a marketing platform and allow agents to run targeted ads directly from the CRM or sync client data across platforms to avoid manual input.

 Common Types of CRM Software for Real Estate